 5. Do the math.

 Is planning your budget making your head spin?
 Let’s chat!
-Contact email@example.com or visit your local branch, so we can help you tackle your budget.
-The solution may be as simple as transferring your balance to one of our low rate credit cards.
+Schedule an appointment, so we can help you tackle your budget.
+The solution may be as simple as transferring your balance to one of our low-rate Credit Cards.
 Click here to learn more about a balance transfer.